-Our school meals are provided by Interserve, trading as Autograph under the terms of the building’s PFI contract.
+Our school meals are provided by Mitie, trading as Autograph under the terms of the building’s PFI contract.
 If you have any queries about school meals, special dietary requirements, payment difficulties or for a print out of what your child is ordering, please contact the school office who will be able to assist.
 Please find the new price list for 2021.
 As this price list is for the Derbyshire schools some items will not be available at Chapel-en-le-Frith High School.

 Interserve Catering, trading as Autograph is delighted to be the school catering provider at Chapel-en- le-Frith High School.
 Autograph is the food service brand for Interserve, providing innovative, nutritionally balanced school meals in over 200 primary and secondary schools, colleges and academies across the country.
 Autograph provides food that schools can trust, using produce and ingredients grown locally and sustainably, traceable from farm to fork.
 Recognising this commitment to sourcing, Autograph was the first company to be awarded the Silver Food for Life Catering Mark across its entire primary school operation.
 This award guarantees that we support healthy eating, cook fresh food and source ingredients that are better for the environment and better for animal welfare.
 For example, we only use free-range eggs, British Red Tractor meat and a range of Fairtrade certified ingredients.
 We are committed to supporting schools and have developed a range of initiatives designed to improve students' awareness of food, farming, health, cooking and their benefits.